 The Battery Conservancy offers regular open volunteer hours for individuals with both our Horticulture and Agriculture teams.
 Open volunteer hours are for individuals and families or small groups of 5 or less, and require all volunteers to register and sign a waiver in advance.

 From March through November, The Battery Conservancy’s Horticulture team of four professionals work with volunteers weekly on Tuesday mornings from 9:30 a.m. to noon.
 This is a great opportunity to learn about perennials and get your hands in soil while looking over New York Harbor.
 Projects are seasonal and vary from week to week, and could include cut-back, weeding, raking, mulching, spreading soil, or planting bulbs.

 Individuals interested in volunteering in The Battery’s Gardens must fill out a Horticulture Volunteer Form 2 weeks prior to the requested Tuesday morning date.
 Our Volunteer Coordinator will confirm the date and time of your first project, and our Horticulture team will meet registered volunteers at the picnic tables inside the playground.
+All Volunteers for our Tuesday Volunteer Hours must be 15 or over.
+Any volunteers under 18 must bring a waiver signed by a parent or legal guardian.
 See “Information for Volunteers” below for directions and attire.

 Directions: The playground is located in the southernmost tip of the park, between State Street and the Battery Gardens Restaurant.
 Enter the park across from 17 State Street and walk towards the harbor.
 Sea Glass construction will be on your right, and the playground will be on your left.